-Hand & Wrist Injuries Clinic at Clemenceau Medical Center Hospital Dubai
+Hand and Wrist Injuries Clinic at Clemenceau Medical Center Hospital Dubai

 Hand and wrist surgery involves conservative surgical procedures that are performed to restore or improve function and mobility of the upper limbs, which may have been affected as a result of injury or certain musculoskeletal disorders.
 The procedures are performed by an orthopedic surgeon and include a tailor-made minimally invasive treatment and recovery plan.